Azure/aks-engine/docs/design/get-logs.md

 ## Motivation

-People new to Kubernetes (or Linux) may find challenging the retrieval of relevant logs to troubleshoot a AKS Engine operation failures.
+People new to Kubernetes (or Linux) may find challenging the retrieval of relevant logs to troubleshoot an AKS Engine operation failure.

 Hence, it would be convenient to that audience to embedded the log collection inside AKS Engine itself.